varshitha101/Custom_Query/Custom Query App/README.md

 - **Version 0.13**:

-  - Update from linear processsing to binary processing
-  - Added options to select Phase 1 and Phase 2
+  - Added options to select Phase 1 and Phase 2.
-  - Allow multiple dates to be selected
+  - Allow multiple dates to be selected.